Buy Tissue Microarrays

 Geneticist Inc. has an extensive tissue microarray procurement procedure which is used for custom collections.
-Our biorepository is IRB compliant and employs only the highest industry standards in to ensure the highest quality of collection and inventory management.
-Using our extensive procurement and inventory management process, we are able to provide our clients with access to human tissue microarray samples in a variety of different formats.
+Our biorepository is IRB compliant and employs only the highest industry standards to ensure the best quality of collection and inventory management.
+Using our extensive procurement and inventory management process, we are able to provide our clientele with access to human tissue microarray samples in a variety of different formats.
 Our tissue sample products are available to buy and we ship worldwide.

 Geneticist Inc. supplies sub-atomic (molecular) subsidiaries from human tissues and natural biological liquids.
 We have a monumental biorepository of aliquots accessible for quick and error-free shipments.
 Subordinates from individual tumor, infected or typical human tissues are available upon request.
 We give comprehensive clinical data and an extensive layered report for every particular case related to shipments.

 Geneticist provides Tissue microarrays of the following cancer tissue types